sgfin/sgfin.github.io_old/resources.md

 - [_Cheatsheets_](#cheatsheets): Provide structured access to useful bits of information on the order of *seconds*.

+Finally, I've added a section with links to [a few miscellanous websites](#misc) that often produce great content.

-The middle section is both the most incomplete and the section that I am most excited about.
+Of the above, the second section is both the most incomplete and the one that I am most excited about.
 I hope to use it to capture the best explanations of tricky topics that I have read online, to make it easier to re-learn them later when I inevitably forget.
 (In a perfect world, [Chris Olah](http://colah.github.io/) and/or [distill.pub](https://distill.pub) would just write an article on everything, but in the meantime I have to gather scraps from everywhere else.)

-I take absolutely no credit for these, all of which have been freely distributed by the original authors.
-Since I've been burned by broken links before, I've stored the raw PDFs, where possible.
-However, I've tried to link out to the original sources.
-If you're one of the creators of these -- thank you! -- and you want me to take the raw file down, just let me know.

 If you stumble upon this list and have suggestions for me to add (especially for the middle section!), please feel free to reach out!
 But I'm only trying to post things on here that I've read, so it may be caught in my to-read list for a while before it makes it on here.
 Of course, the source for this webpage is [on github](https://github.com/sgfin/sgfin.github.io/blob/master/resources.md), so you can also just take it.